intersystems-ru/EnsembleWorkflowUI-ngx/README.md

 ## Build from source
 To build application from source you need to install **Node.js** with **npm** package manager.
-Then, use following command inside source directory to install all the dependencies: `npm install` After that, use `npm run build` to build the application in development mode or `npm run build-prod` to build the application for production.
+Then, use following command inside source directory to install all the dependencies: `npm install` or, if you have npm@5.7 or later, use `npm ci` (faster).
+After that, use `npm run build` to build the application in development mode or `npm run build-prod` to build the application for production.
 Result application will be placed in `dist` directory.

 ## Config